Germany Travel Restrictions

 3. Travel restrictions and visa information

-1. Persons solely travelling through a high-incidence area without stopping over, 2.
+When arriving from risk areas, the following persons need not complete a digital registration on entry: 1.
+Persons solely travelling through a risk area without stopping over, 2.
 Persons who are only in transit through and leaving the Federal Republic of Germany as quickly as possible to finish their transit journey, 3.
-Persons who, in the context of border traffic, spent less than 24 hours in a high-

 11. Transferring at FRA